- Let's face it, ''Destination Imagination'' got pretty creepy at times. Especially whenever World got mad...

 - Berry Scary is right...Berry's facial expressions coupled with her insanity...

-- That episode where Bloo catches a cold and turns white.
-I forget the title but there's an extended Shout-Out to I Know What You Did Last Summer and until the end of the episode where we see that the guy is just a friend looking for the house, it is really creepy.
+- In the episode, "Bloooo", where Bloo catches a cold and turns white.
+There's an extended Shout-Out to I Know What You Did Last Summer and until the end of the episode where we see that the guy is just a friend looking for the house, it is really creepy.

-- The episode where Bloo accidentally gives Mr. Herriman a heart attack from his Halloween prank and he comes back as a zombie.
-Sure it was a prank to get back at Bloo, but it was still damn creepy!
+- The episode where Bloo accidentally gives Mr. Herriman a heart attack from his Halloween prank and he comes back as a zombie,thus ,making a Zombie Apocalypse Sure it was a prank to get back at Bloo, but it was still damn creepy!

 - The creepiest parts were probably the slow shots of a mostly empty Foster's.
 The place is so huge it would be really creepy to move through it at night.
 On top of that, the show makes some good use of Nothing Is Scarier when Bloo goes back to get the snake-in-a-can gag.